CatherineHabib/Graduation-Project-FYP/README.md

 # Face Under Mask Reconstruction, Image Inpainting, and Object Detection with Detectron2
 ____
 ## Steps:
-•	Preprocessed, cleaned, and prepared custom datasets for the model over 21,000 images from the CelebA dataset
+•	Preprocessed, cleaned, and prepared custom datasets for the model with over 21,000 images from the CelebA dataset

 •	Trained a detector from the Detectron2 library to detect and segment the occlusions in a face image